 Purchasing a car often involves making several important decisions.
-You may need to decide which lender to use, the amount of borrowing you need, the cost of ownership, and whether you’re prepared to make that financial commitment.
-Among the many such decisions lies the question of making a down payment.
+You may need to decide which lender to use, the amount you need to borrow, the cost of ownership, and whether you’re prepared to make that financial commitment.
+Among these many decisions lies the question of making a down payment.

 Is it worth putting a down payment on a car?
 The answer is usually yes.
 This is because it could often provide specific benefits to a borrower.
 For example, a higher down payment can help you secure a lower interest rate and better loan terms.
 In the long run, you can enjoy a more affordable cost of borrowing.

 Another thing to remember is that cars depreciate like most other assets.
 A new car could depreciate by as much as 20% during the first year, so you might want to consider making a larger down payment to help you have more equity in your car than you would with a low or no down payment.